Medicinal Uses of Cinnamon

 - Digestive system: due to its carminative, antiemetic, and antiulcer properties, it stimulates salivation and gastric juices.
-It is used in cases of aerophagia (avoid excess of flatulence by drinking one tablespoon of cinnamon stick per liter of water), difficult digestion (consume a teaspoon of the powder before meals), acidity (sprinkle over foods), lack of appetite (drink a tea with one tablespoon of cinnamon stick per liter of water before meals), and vomiting (sprinkle a quarter teaspoon of powdered cinnamon over foods).
+You can use it in cases of aerophagia (avoid excess of flatulence by drinking one tablespoon of cinnamon stick per liter of water), difficult digestion (consume a teaspoon of the powder before meals), acidity (sprinkle over foods), lack of appetite (drink a tea with one tablespoon of cinnamon stick per liter of water before meals), and vomiting (sprinkle a quarter teaspoon of powdered cinnamon over foods).

-- Respiratory system: Due to its expectorant, antibacterial, and antiinflammatory properties, it is used in cases of bronchitis, colds, and cough (drink two drops of essence in a cup of warm water with a tablespoon of honey).
+- Respiratory system: Due to its expectorant, antibacterial, and anti-inflammatory properties, you can use it in cases of bronchitis, colds, and cough (drink two drops of essence in a cup of warm water with a tablespoon of honey).

-- Cirulatory system: It has an antithrombotic properties as well as helps prevent sclerosis, as it improves blood circulation.
-It works to treat problems in the toes and hands caused by the cold, and it is very effective in treating chillbains (drink several cups of infusions with a tablespoon of cinnamon stick per liter of water).
+- Circulatory system: It has an antithrombotic property as well as helps prevent sclerosis, as it improves blood circulation.
+It works to treat problems in the toes and hands due to colds, and it is very effective in treating chilblains (drink several cups of infusions with a tablespoon of cinnamon stick per liter of water).

-- Reproductive system: It is good for counteracting menstrual pains and to regulate the period (drink as a tea prepared from a tablespoon of cinnamon stick), it is a great aphrodiasiac, it stimulates the libido, and helps in cases of erectile dysfunction (drink a tea with half a tablespoon of cinnamon in a cup of water).
+- Reproductive system: It is good for counteracting menstrual pains and to regulate the period (drink as a tea with a tablespoon of cinnamon stick), it is a great aphrodisiac, it stimulates the libido, and helps in cases of erectile dysfunction (drink a tea with half a tablespoon of cinnamon in a cup of water).

 External Uses of Cinnamon

-The diverse preparations that can be bought or made at home serve to treat many illnesses that are related to fungi and bacteria.
+The diverse preparations that can be bought or made at home serve to treat many illnesses that relate to fungi and bacteria.
 For example:

-- Vaginal infections: It neuteralizes Candida Albicans.
+- Vaginal infections: It neutralizes Candida Albicans.
 Make a wash with the liquid that results from an infusion of a liter of water and a tablespoon of crumbled cinnamon stick.

-- Fungus on the feet or nails: Soak your feet in an infusion of two tablespoons of cinnamon stick dissolved in some liters of warm water.
+- Fungus on the feet or nails: Soak your feet in an infusion of two tablespoons of cinnamon sticks in some liters of warm water.

-- Respiratory infections: Gargle an infusion of cinnamon to treat tonsilitis, laryngitis, and pharyngitis.
+- Respiratory infections: Gargle an infusion of cinnamon to treat tonsillitis, laryngitis, and pharyngitis.